unaizurbano/ENCE_4110_Unai_Zurbano/Lab1/README.md

-## PART VI — 3-to-1 3-bits Multiplexer and 7-segment decoder to display word [HELLO] in six displays
+<h2 id="Part VI">Part VI — 3-to-1 3-bits Multiplexer and 7-segment decoder to display word [HELLO] in six displays</h2>

 ### Objective
 Implement and test a 3-to-1 3-bits multiplexer module with a 7 segments decoder to display the word "HELLO" using six displays.